Contact Us

 Strategy

-Regarding the impact of climate change on our business, we have identified the risks and opportunities associated with climate change based on two scenarios outlined in the latest report by the IPCC (Intergovernmental Panel on Climate Change) and the IEA (International Energy Agency) - one in which the global average temperature rises by more than 4°C, and another in which the rise is kept to below 2°C (with some instances kept within 1.5°C) as agreed upon in the Paris Agreement.
+Regarding the impact of climate change on our business, we have identified the risks and opportunities associated with climate change based on the two scenarios outlined by the latest Sixth Assessment Report by the IPCC (Intergovernmental Panel on Climate Change) and the IEA (International Energy Agency) - one in which the global average temperature rises by more than 4°C, and another in which the rise is kept to below 2°C (with some instances kept within 1.5°C) as agreed upon in the Paris Agreement.

 In terms of transition risks under the scenario of a rise below 2°C, we have considered a timeline extending to 2030.
 For physical risks under the 4°C scenario, we have considered a timeline extending to 2050.
 Regarding opportunities, we have examined key items that are essential for achieving MJC Group’s strategy and strengthening our business foundation under both the 4°C and 2°C scenarios.